-- If an individual makes an NRD submission for the individual in relation to a passport registration or an interface registration in a non-principal jurisdiction, this has the effect of submitting the individual's entire Form 33-109F4 in the jurisdiction. - Because firms do not file or submit their Form 33-109F6 on NRD, the form requires instead that the firm make a solemn declaration or affirmation that, among other things, - the information provided on the form is true and contains all facts necessary to prevent the information from being false or misleading in the circumstances, and - with respect to a submission made in respect of a non-principal jurisdiction, at the date of the submission, - the firm has filed or submitted all the information required to be filed or submitted in relation to the firm's registration in its principal jurisdiction, - the information is true and contains all facts necessary to prevent the information from being false or misleading in the circumstances.
+- If an individual makes an NRD submission for the individual in relation to a passport registration or an interface registration in a non-principal jurisdiction, this has the effect of submitting the current information in the individual's entire Form 33-109F4 in the jurisdiction. - Because firms do not file or submit their Form 33-109F6 on NRD, the form requires instead that the firm make a solemn declaration or affirmation that, among other things, - the information provided on the form is true and complete, and - with respect to a submission made in respect of a non-principal jurisdiction, at the date of the submission,

+- the firm has filed or submitted all information required to be filed or submitted in relation to the firm's registration in its principal jurisdiction, - 0 the information is true and complete.